felihong/azure-fusion-development/docs/custom-connector.md

 Once the importing is completed, you should be able to see the health care `Custom Connector` which we can use in the next session.

 ![Contoso canvas app](../assets/after-import.png)

+In the next part, we will create a canvas app within this unmanaged solution and use the Contoso health care custom connector to manipulate patient and health record data.